 Health and Safety

 - Automated phone calls.
-Please ensure your school has a working phone number where you can be reached.
+Please ensure your school has a working, current phone number where you can be reached.

 Emergency Dos & Don’ts